Directions to Shrewsbury School

 From the M6 Toll

 Take the A460 (signposted to Wolverhampton) which crosses the M6 at junction 11 and continue to meet the M54 at junction 1.
 Head for Telford - the M54 becomes the A5.
-Stay on the A5 until you meet the A5112/A49 roundabout at a large roundabout with Esso service station and garden centre.
-Now see The Final Approaches (immediately below).
+Now follow directions From the A5 and avoiding the Meole Brace Roundabout from 10th Feb 2017 (above).

 Click on the map above to open a larger one in a new window

-As you enter the school, you will come to a bronze statue, at which the road splits.
+As you enter the School, you will come to a bronze statue of Sir Philip Sidney, at which the road splits.
 Take the road off to the right, and park here.
-There is a large hall (the Alington Hall) to your left, and the headmaster's office is on the left hand side of this as you look at it.
+There is a large hall (the Alington Hall) to your left, and the Headmaster's office is on the left hand side of this as you look at it.
 Visiting sports teams will find further information here.

-Click on the map above to open a larger version (low resolution) in a new window; a high resolution version is also available: Site Map September 2012 High Res.pdf
+Click on the map above to open a larger version (pdf) in a new window.

 Shrewsbury is served by Virgin trains from London Euston (by changing at Birmingham New Street or Wolverhampton).
 There are also regular services from Birmingham, Manchester, Liverpool, Oxford, Cardiff and Bristol.
 Click here for the national rail enquiries website.